 Discrimination law applies to anyone who is currently a member or is seeking membership to a club or association.
-You have the right to be treated the same as any other member irrespective of your race, age, caring responsibilities, gender identity, disability, intersex status, marital or domestic partnership status, pregnancy, race, sex, sexual orientation, or spouse or partner’s identity.
+You have the right to be treated the same as any other member irrespective of your race, age, caring responsibilities, disability, intersex status, marital or domestic partnership status, pregnancy, race, sex, sexual orientation, gender identity, spouse or partner’s identity.
 It is also against the law to sexually harass or victimise a member of a club or association.

 If you think you have been discriminated against based on these characteristics, you may be eligible to lodge a complaint under the Equal Opportunity Act 1984 (SA) .
 However, sometimes taking direct action can solve the problem.
 Here are some things you can do:

 - Ask club and association managers for reasons as to why you have been treated differently.

 - Depending on the situation, you can check whether the club or association has a constitution and whether there are member protection officers (in the case of sporting clubs) or other relevant contact people for you to talk to.